 - Cloudcuckoolander: Sly.
 Downplayed and justified, given thought disorder is one of the expanded symptoms of his condition.
 Specializes in Neologisms.

-- Crash into Hello: Dolly and Kroko's first interaction, and the first toy-toy interaction in the entire fic, begins with one of these.
+- Crash-Into Hello: Dolly and Kroko's first interaction, and the first toy-toy interaction in the entire fic, begins with one of these.
 This is then echoed in Chapter 10.
 It should be noted that both of these are due to a weather-based influence.

 - Fantastic Recruitment Drive: Villainous variation.
 Dr Wood manages to drum up a large number of toys to side with him within a matter of five days.
 Justified, because in canon he has already been shown as very good at persuasion and charisma, and he is at the point of his therapy when that trait is even more enhanced.

-- Grey Rain Of Depression: Taken very literally with Dolly, particularly in Chapter 5.
+- Grey Rain of Depression: Taken very literally with Dolly, particularly in Chapter 5.

-"[What's up with your eyes?
+- Hypocritical Humor:"[What's up with your eyes?
 They're wide and size-changing.
 It's creepy,]" said the snake with the constantly dilating and constricting pupils.

 - In Medias Res: The fic starts, and thus begins to diverge, in the middle of most toys' cases when Dr Kindermann has already left.

 - Literal-Minded: Kroko, as in canon.
 Lilo and Sly also fall into this sometimes.